Radu-s-Org-DTU/dtu_mlops_project/reports/README.md

 For training, we used branches starting with feature/training, as pushing to those would automatically trigger Google Cloud to build the image, push it to the Artifact Registry, and create a training job on Vertex AI.

+Smaller fixes and changes to the report were simply committed directly to main.

 ---

 ### Question 10